Paul Furse: Family

 John Paul Wellington Furse was born in Frimley, Surrey, England.
 He was the son of portrait painter Charles Wellington Furse and (a British nursing and military administrator) Dame Katharine Furse (formerly Katherine Symonds).
 His father died in the same week Furse was born.
 He had 4 uncles and 4 aunts.
-Including; Rev. Michael Bolton Furse (12 October 1870 – 18 June 1955), an Anglican bishop and Sir William Thomas Furse (21 April 1865 – 31 May 1953), an army Lieutenant General.
+Including; Rev. Michael Bolton Furse (12 October 1870 – 18 June 1955), an Anglican bishop and Sir William Thomas Furse (21 April 1865 – 31 May 1953), an army lieutenant general.

-John Addington Symonds was his grandfather (on his mothers side) (1840 – 1893), he was an English poet and literary critic.
-His great aunt was the botanical artist Marianne North (24 October 1830 – 30 August 1890).
+His great-aunt was the botanical artist Marianne North (24 October 1830 – 30 August 1890).

 As a child, Furse spent a lot of time in the Alps with his family.